This page tells you about council tax support, second adult rebate, possible changes to council tax support and how to apply.

 - If you or your family have any special circumstances, because of illness or disability.

-You can find out how much Council Tax Support you could get by using our Benefits Calculator - see related pages.
-You will need details of your incomings to fill this in.
+You can find out how much Council Tax Support you could get by using the Entitled to Benefits Calculator in the External links section of this page.
+You will need details of your income to fill this in.

 Second Adult Rebate